sp1thas/dropboxignore/docs/installation.md

 === "From source"

     !!! note
-        Make source that the following packages are installed in your system: `git`, `attr`
+        Make sure the following packages are installed in your system: `git`, `attr`

     ```bash
     git clone https://codeberg.org/sp1thas/dropboxignore.git